muskusi/Library-Management-System/Library-System-Management---/README.md

 ## Conclusion

-This project demonstrates the application of SQL skills in creating and managing a library management system.
-It includes database setup, data manipulation, and advanced querying, providing a solid foundation for data management and analysis.
+project showcases the use of SQL to design and manage a library management system.
+It covers key aspects such as database creation, data insertion, and updates to maintain records.
+Advanced SQL queries are applied to retrieve and analyze data efficiently.
+The project highlights essential data management and analysis techniques.